covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 	* Type and amount of household expenses in the past month.

-** 02-24 November 2020**
+**02-24 November 2020**

 	* Division of time during the week including work and free time.

 	* Type and amount of household expenses in the past month.

-Other COVID-19 Questionnaires in the LISS panel
+Early COVID-19 Questionnaire in the LISS panel
 -----------------------------------------------

 * A very early set of questions on risks of infection, illness, and being quarantined was fielded **2-19 March 2020**